Lalitshaktawat/biostudio-installation-documents/Email-Template/BioStudio-installation-docker.md

 Dear,

 We'd like to thank you for choosing **BioStudio**.
 It is so easy to install.
-We just need to run installation script and follow the instructions.
+We just need to run the installation script and follow the instructions.

-Feel free to explore detail information for BioStudio architecture and installation.
+Feel free to explore detailed information for BioStudio architecture and installation.

 **Architecture:**
 https://studio.bioturing.com/document/architecture